katugtug/katugtug.github.io/4e/gm/queen-of-air-and-darkness.md

 ---
-title: Queen of Ice and Darkness
+title: Queen of AIR and Darkness
 ---

-# Queen of Ice and Darkness
+# Queen of AIR and Darkness

 *The Queen is cold and utterly emotionless.*